HomeArticlesComparisonELSS vs PPF

 ELSS Deep Dive

-ELSS has one structural advantage that no other 80C instrument can match: the 3-year lock-in.
-Compare this to PPF (15 years), NSC (5 years), tax-saving FD (5 years), or NPS (till age 60).
+ELSS has one structural advantage no other 80C instrument can match: the 3-year lock-in.
+Compare that to PPF's 15 years, NSC's 5 years, a tax-saving FD's 5 years, or NPS locked till age 60.
 For investors who want some flexibility while still saving tax, ELSS is the only equity option in Section 80C.

-The mechanism of rupee cost averaging via SIP works particularly well for ELSS.
-By investing a fixed amount every month — say Rs 12,500 (which equals Rs 1.5 lakh per year) — you automatically buy more units when the market is down and fewer when it is up.
-Over a 10–15 year SIP, this smooths out the volatility that makes ELSS risky over shorter periods.
+Rupee cost averaging via SIP works particularly well for ELSS.
+Investing a fixed amount every month, say Rs 12,500 (which works out to Rs 1.5 lakh per year), automatically buys more units when the market is down and fewer when it's up.
+Over a 10 to 15 year SIP, that smooths out the volatility that makes ELSS risky over shorter periods.

-Real-world numbers for ELSS: An ELSS SIP of Rs 12,500 per month (Rs 1.5 lakh per year) continued for 15 years at a conservative 13% CAGR produces a gross corpus of approximately Rs 67 lakh.
-After applying LTCG tax at 12.5% on gains above Rs 1.25 lakh per year — assuming staggered redemptions — your net post-tax corpus lands between Rs 58 lakh and Rs 62 lakh.
-The effective tax drag is relatively modest because the Rs 1.25 lakh annual LTCG exemption shelters a meaningful portion of annual gains.
+Real-world numbers for ELSS: an ELSS SIP of Rs 12,500 per month (Rs 1.5 lakh per year) continued for 15 years at a conservative 13% CAGR produces a gross corpus of approximately Rs 67 lakh.
+After applying LTCG tax at 12.5% on gains above Rs 1.25 lakh per year, assuming staggered redemptions, your net post-tax corpus lands between Rs 58 lakh and Rs 62 lakh.
+The tax drag stays fairly modest because the Rs 1.25 lakh annual LTCG exemption shelters a meaningful chunk of annual gains.

 Over any 10-year rolling period in Indian equity markets since 1990, the ELSS category average has never delivered a negative return.
-The lowest 10-year rolling return was approximately 8–9% (covering the 2001–2011 period), and the highest was over 20% (covering the 2003–2013 and 2013–2023 bull periods).
-This means investors who stay invested through full market cycles get rewarded.
+The lowest 10-year rolling return sat around 8-9% (covering the 2001-2011 period), and the highest topped 20% (covering the 2003-2013 and 2013-2023 bull periods).
+Investors who stay invested through full market cycles get rewarded for it.

 Use the SIP Calculator to model your ELSS SIP corpus at different assumed CAGR scenarios (12%, 14%, 16%) and see how the corpus scales with your investment tenure.